 Antica Formula is a highly-regarded product first introduced in the 1990s.
 Antica Formula is an example of the "vermouth alla vaniglia" style: a red vermouth with added vanilla flavoring and sugar to balance.
 Note: Antica Formula is based on an old recipe, but it is not Carpano's original vermouth recipe.

-Provençe, France developed its own successful vermouth tradition throughout the 19th Century.
+Provençe, France developed its own successful vermouth tradition in the early 19th Century, possibly beating the Italians into the export business.
 There, the vermouth was both for drinking and for use as a cooking ingredient, such as for fish sauces.
-While there once were various producers in Marseilles able to take advantage of the local port for export, those products disappeared long ago as the style focused on what is now its only representative: Noilly Prat.
-(Ironically, Noilly Prat is produced quite some distance down the coast from Provençe in a town called Marseillan.)
+While there once were various producers in Marseilles able to take advantage of the local port for export, those products disappeared long ago as the style focused on what was its first and now its only representative: Noilly Prat (produced for nearly its entire history quite some distance down the coast in Languedoc, in a town called Marseillan).

-Nascent style of contemporary vermouths from the United States, principally from small artisanal producers in the West Coast wine industry.
-American wineries actually have a history of producing their own vermouths, although in the past these products were largely positioned as cheaper domestic alternatives to imported product, and due to market conditions in the latter part of the 20th Century, the number of these domestic producers dwindled drastically.
-In recent years, some small wineries have taken a fresh look at the vermouth market and began developing products that aren't imitative of European products and—consistent with the contemporary Slow Food and locavore movements—focus on regional botanicals.
-Notably, these new American vermouths do not tend to include wormwood amongst their botanicals, partly because wormwood is not required in the American legal definition of vermouth and partly because including wormwood raises the risk of running afoul of bureaucratic thujone regulation enforcement.
-These new products are very much doing their own thing and none of them should be assumed to be drop-in substitutes for any of the European vermouths.
+De-facto style of contemporary vermouths from the United States, principally from small artisanal producers in the West Coast wine industry, beginning around 1998.
+American companies actually have a history of producing their own vermouths dating back to the of Prohibition, although in the past these products were largely positioned as cheaper domestic imitations of imported product, and due to market conditions in the latter part of the 20th Century, the position of these domestic producers dwindled drastically.
+In recent years, some small wineries have taken a fresh look at the aperitif market and began developing products that aren’t imitative of European products and—consistent with the contemporary Slow Food and locavore movements—focus on regional botanicals.
+Notably, these new American “vermouths” do not tend to include wormwood amongst their botanicals, by choice.
+These new products are very much doing their own thing and none of them should be assumed to be drop-in substitutes for any of the traditional vermouths.

 Unprecedented contemporary extensions and innovations of vermouth.

 Spain has had a small vermouth tradition “flying under the radar” at least since the late 19th Century.
-We’re still waiting for details, but initial indications are that a few transplants from Torino may have brought their vermouth tradition to northern Spain where they reinterpreted it through the local wines.
-As far as we can tell, no Spanish vermouth was ever imported to the United States prior to 2009, but we’re delighted to now have some examples of this distinct tradition
+A few transplants from Torino may have brought their vermouth tradition to northern Spain where they reinterpreted it through the local wines.
+Vermouth has also been sporadically produced in Jerez since the early 20th Century.
+As far as we can tell, no Spanish vermouth was ever imported to the United States prior to 2009, but we’re delighted to now have some examples of this distinct tradition.

 Special thanks to Eric Seed, Romée de Gorianoff, Alexandre Vingtier and Carl Sutton for their invaluable assistance on this project.
 Otherwise, the individual to blame for this site is Martin Doudoroff, a New York City cocktail enthusiast driven to this sort of folly from time to time.